MuhammadShoaibKalim/DBMS/DB.md

 ### Keys in DBMS

-- Keys play an important role in Database Management System (DBMS).
+- Keys play an important role in a Database Management System (DBMS).
 It is used to identify the record uniquely.
 - A Key is an attribute or set of attributes that can identify each record uniquely.
 - Keys are also used to establish and identify relationships between tables.

 **Types of Keys:**

 1. **Primary Key:**
-    - A primary key is used to uniquely identify each record in a table.
-It must contain unique values and cannot contain null values.
-There can be only one primary key in a table.
+    - A primary key is used to `uniquely` identify each record in a table.
+It must contain unique values and cannot contain `null values`.
+There can be only `one primary key` in a table.

 2. **Super Key:**
     - A super key is a set of one or more columns (attributes) to uniquely identify rows in a table.
 A super key may have additional attributes that are not necessary for unique identification.